Playtronica/biotron-firmware/COMMANDS.md

 The parameter is Switch:
 1) (0 - 62) - turn off
 2) (63 - 127) - turn on

+### Set note off control
+(CC command number = 21)

+Controls time to note off plant note.
+If it is lower 100, last notes will be turned off faster, then next note.
+The parameter is percent of current plant BPM.

 ### Stop all notes
 (CC command number = 120)